zachmdsi/elixir-git/README.md

 # Git

-A basic implementation of Git.
+A basic implementation of Git for learning purposes.

 ## Installation